martonmiklos/utils-docs/docs/behaviors/uploadable.md

 - the type will be stored in the column `avatar_type`,
 - the size of the file will be stored in the column `avatar_size`,
 - the fileName will be stored in the column `avatar_name`,
-- the filePath (including the file name) will be stored in the column `avatar_path`,
+- the filePath (including the file name) will be stored in the column `avatar`,

 ### Remove File On Update